-Just over a week since the BBC Reith font was rolled out on national and regional BBC TV news programmes, BBC Newsline continues to rebel, sticking with the old Helvetica graphics.
+Just over a week since the BBC Reith font was rolled out on national and regional BBC TV news programmes, BBC Newsline continues to use the old Helvetica graphics.

 But, it wouldn’t be BBC Newsline if there wasn’t some inconsistency – on and off, they’ve been using Reith for visual journalism since last Monday.
 On tonight’s edition though, any illustrative graphics used Helvetica.
 Though a new BBC Newsline Sport graphic was in Reith.

 I’m sure that pressure is being brought to bear by London to get the new lower-third and bug graphics implemented as soon as possible.